Bratkartoffeln is a traditional German pan-fried potatoes recipe. Growing up, we often had pan-fried potatoes, but I never got tired of them.Β

 - 4-6 sliced potatoes

-- Salt (or Brags soy seasoning) and pepper to taste
+- Salt (or Bragg's soy seasoning) and pepper to taste

-- When time is over, uncover and turn the potatoes
+- When the time is over, uncover and turn the potatoes

-- Now season, turn the potatoes last time and cover for another 5 minutes.
+- Now, season the potatoes and cover last time for another 5 minutes.

 - Uncover, taste, season some more if needed, and serve immediately.